 How were they released?

 In July 1941, after nearly two years of war, Nazi Germany attacked their former ally, the Soviet Union.
 General Sikorski took this opportunity to negotiate a compromise with the USSR ambassador Mr Majski for the Poles’ release, sealing it with a visit to Stalin.
-He knew thousands of officers were in captivity and more men from Soviet labour camps would volunteer to form a Polish army, supporting the Russian front under General Anders, also recently released.
+He knew thousands of officers were in captivity and more men from Soviet labour camps would volunteer to form a Polish army.
+This would support the Russian front under General Anders, also recently released.

 Confusion and difficult decisions

-Civilians headed south from all directions, by river from Siberia camps logging forests, then train, from the gold mines in Kazakhstan.
-Selling their last possessions to travel, often in open cattle trucks, their routes were not always direct, nor were they always allowed to leave the camps.
+Civilians headed south from all directions, by river from Siberian logging forest camps, then train, from the gold mines in Kazakhstan.
+Selling their last possessions to travel, often in open cattle trucks, their routes were not always direct, nor were they always allowed to leave the Soviet camps.